Thyroid eye disease and Orbital Decompression

 Is the surgery painful?

-There can be some pain for a day or two following the surgery and this is usually treated with mild painkillers such as paracetamol or co-codamol.
+After the surgery, some patients may experience mild pain for a day or two which can be managed with over-the-counter medications such as paracetamol or co-codamol.

 How safe is orbital decompression surgery?